 The program has observed the effectiveness of public education and awareness as one the main focus for the program.
-Aside from inspections, the program has seen that public education and awarness activites plays a crutial role in maintaining a zero commercial motor vehicle fatal rate for the past years.
+Aside from inspections, the program has seen that public education and awarness activites plays a crutial role in maintaining a zero commercial motor vehicle fatal rate for the past year.
 Public education efforts have been aimed at increasing CMV operators' and the general public's awareness of proper road safety guidelines.
 Other efforts have also been implemented by extending the awareness to younger drivers by conducting presentations at various schools, community events, and departmental events.
 The CNMI MCSAP will purchase materials to promote national safety campaigns such as "No Zone", "Be Ready Be Buckled", and "Share the Road Safely".

-Educational and outreach activities will include school and carrier presentations and dissemination of outreach & educational materials during inspections and operations, presentations, and community activities (2 to 3 events per month for the year).
-Also included will be newspaper ads, telelvision ads, and/or radio spots for FY 2020.
+Educational and outreach activities will include carrier presentations and dissemination of outreach & educational materials during inspections and operations, and community activities.
+Also included will be newspaper ads, telelvision ads, and/or radio spots for FY 2023.
 MCSAP will design and disseminate materials promoting road safety.
 These outreach & educational materials will include brochures, etc. to be used to promote safety events.
 MCSAP plans to maximize its outreach efforts by utilizing media outlets.